Michael Greenberger, JD

 Maryland Center for Health and Homeland Security (CHHS), which now has

-a staff of 55 professionals working on a broad range of homeland security
+a staff more than 60 professionals working on a broad range of homeland

-and emergency response issues for federal, state and local government
+security and emergency response issues for federal, state and local

-agencies, as well as medical researchers.
-More information about CHHS
+government agencies, as well as medical researchers.
+More information

 Professor Greenberger also teaches